Highlights: Trump and Putin speak after meeting in Helsinki

 “I want to congratulate Russian President Putin for hosting one of the best ever World Cups.
 A great job.”

 “We’re here today to extend the proud tradition of bold American diplomacy.
 Diplomacy and engagement are preferable to conflict and hostility ...
-It’s not only good for (the United States) and Russia but good for the world.”
+A productive dialogue is not only good for (the United States) and Russia but good for the world.”

 “If we are going to solve many of the problems facing our world, we will have to find ways to cooperate ...
 We have seen the consequences when diplomacy is left on the table.”

-“Our relationship has never been worse than it is now, however that changed as of about four hours ago.
-Refusing to engage will not accomplish anything.”
+“Our relationship has never been worse than it is now, however that changed as of about four hours ago ...
+To refuse to engage would not accomplish anything.”

-“I will do what is best for the American people”.
+“I will do what is best for the American people.”

 “I addressed directly (the question of) Russian interference in our elections.
 We spent a great deal of time talking about it.
-Putin feels strongly about the issue and has an interesting idea.”
+President Putin feels strongly about the issue and has an interesting idea.”

-“We discussed nuclear proliferation.
-After today I am sure we and them want to end that problem.”
+“We discussed ... nuclear proliferation.
+After today I am sure that we and them want to end that problem.”

-“We also discussed the scourge of radical Islamic terrorism that Russia and the United States have suffered.
+“We also discussed the scourge of radical Islamic terrorism that both Russia and the United States have suffered...

-“We will maintain open communication between our security agencies to fight this global menace.”
+“We have agreed to maintain open communication between our security agencies to protect our citizen from this global menace.”

 “We also discussed at length the crisis in Syria.
-Co-operation between our countries has the potential to save hundreds of thousands of lives.
+Cooperation between our countries has the potential to save hundreds of thousands of lives.

-“(I) made clear we will not allow Iran to benefit from our successful campaign against ISIS.”
+“I made clear we will not allow Iran to benefit from our successful campaign against ISIS (Islamic State).”

 “This was a very constructive day, the few hours we spent together today.
-It is in the interest of both our countries to continue this conversation and we will meet again in the future.”
+It is in the interest of both our countries to continue this conversation and I’m sure we will be meeting again in the future.”

 “Negotiations with Trump took place in an open and constructive atmosphere, I find them rather successful and useful.”